imeuro/lauradarsie/wp-content/plugins/very-simple-contact-form/readme.txt

 Add shortcode [contact] on a page or use the widget to display your form.

-Form only contains fields for Name, Email, Subject and Message.
-And a simple numeric captcha.
+Form has fields for Name, Email, Subject and Message.
+It also has a privacy consent checkbox and a simple numeric captcha.

 You can personalize your form via the settingspage or by adding attributes to the shortcode or the widget.